open-joinbase/joinbase.io/content/benchmark/_index.md

 In our internal stress, **8.4 million messages/s sustained throughput in one-by-one message (a.k.a. batch size = 1) importing can be achieved in JoinBase**.
 Although Timescale also has a good result when batching enabled in client (the timescaledb-parallel-copy tool here), the first version of JoinBase still crushes it with enough concurrency in one-by-one style.

+<b>update (2022.12):</b>

+In the initial release, JoinBase does not support batched message ingestion.
+This has changed after 2022.11.
+With the batch ingestion support, JoinBase can reach a sustained throughput of 25 million messages per second (50 msgs/batch, 40 bytes/msg), and this is not the maximum value, as at this point our NVME SSD(WDC PC SN730)'s continuous write (out-of-buffer) bandwidth (avg ~1GB/s) has become saturated!

 ### Performance Comparison - Query Latency

 The benchmark item to query latency is used for measuring the response time to a single query.